A coed independent boarding high school

-Often in this very nuanced and advanced world, taking care of oneself can seem complex, but we keep teaching and checking in with students about the basics of self-care: getting enough exercise, getting enough rest, paying attention to nutrition, and having healthy ways to relax and de-stress.
+In our face-paced world, taking care of oneself can seem complex, but we prioritize teaching and checking in with students about the basics of self-care: getting enough exercise, getting enough rest, paying attention to nutrition, and having healthy ways to relax and de-stress.
 This is done in formal and informal ways, from providing nutritious food options at meals to specific classes dedicated to helping students form healthy habits.

-We also have an evening Wellness class.
-The class is a space to explore issues relating to the care of the physical, emotional, mental, and spiritual health.
-During the class students will learn about wellness, develop critical thinking skills around health issues, attend talks and workshops, and absorb information that they can use for years to come.
+One afternoon a week, our Residential Educators host Life Skills class.
+As part of this class, students will learn about wellness, develop critical thinking skills around health issues, attend talks and workshops, and absorb information that they can use for years to come.
 Teenagers have to make daily decisions (about nutrition, relationships, and more) that affect their health and their sense of themselves.
-Wellness class, in addition to all of the formal and informal mentoring in the school program, helps them become more educated decision-makers, now and in the future.
+Life Skills class, in addition to all of the formal and informal mentoring in the school program, helps them become more educated decision-makers, now and in the future.